Articles in this section

 2 mins read

-Syncfusion Excel (XlsIO) library is a WinForms Excel library used to create, read, and edit Excel documents.
-Also, converts Excel documents to PDF files.
-Using this library, you can get HTML formatted string in cell value and append it to one by one to create a HTML string from multiple range in C# and VB.NET.
+Syncfusion® Excel (XlsIO) library is a WinForms Excel library used to create, read, and edit Excel documents.
+It also converts Excel documents to PDF files.
+Using this library, you can get an HTML-formatted string in a cell value and append it one by one to create an HTML string from multiple ranges in C# and VB.NET.

-Steps to create a HTML string from multiple range programmatically:
+Steps to create an HTML string from multiple ranges programmatically:

 Step 1: Create a new C# console application project.